 Dear JCPS Ready4K!
 Presents Ready Texts: Text messages to boost your child’s learning.

 Ready4K! text messages include FUN FACTS and EASY TIPS to help you prepare your child for kindergarten.
 You can choose to stop receiving texts at any time by replying STOP to any message.
-Fill out the form below start receiving Ready4K! texts in Fall of 2016.
+Fill out the form below start receiving Ready4K! texts in early 2020.

 The problem: The gap in parenting between rich and poor families is extreme.
 By the age of four, low-income children in the U.S. hear 30 million fewer words at home than high-income children (Hart & Risley, 1995).
 Such disparities have huge long-term consequences for individuals and society as a whole, given strong links between parental involvement, student achievement, and later life economic outcomes (Anderson, 2006; Heckman, 2006).
 To-date, few interventions have improved parenting, and those programs with some evidence of effectiveness are too costly to scale (Duncan, Ludwig & Magnuson, 2010).
 Many programs fail because they place significant demands on parents’ time and effort and inundate parents with information that is difficult to remember and put into practice.
 Typical parenting workshops, for example, suffer from turnout rates as low as 50 percent and dropout rates as high as 50 percent; and, parents who likely need the most support drop out with the highest frequency (Brotman et al., 2001; Miller & Pennucci, 2004).